Looking for simple ways to help your preschooler navigate their feelings and friendships?

 That’s Me!

 Kids love this fun and interactive game.
 Create a circle.
-One child stands and tells one thing about themselves: their favorite food, color, or animal.
+One child stands and calls out one thing about themselves, such as “I like apples” or “I have a pet.”

-All the other children who share the same favorite things stand and shout, “That’s me!”
+All the other children who agree, stand and shout, “That’s me!”
 The person who shared then chooses one of the kids who stood up to lead.

 Say Something Kind

 Have your kids form a circle.
-To start, have an adult toss a beach ball to one of the children, saying something kind about them.
+To start, have an adult toss a beach ball to one of the children and say something kind about them.
 When the child catches the ball, they toss it to another kid, saying something kind to them.
-Make sure everyone has a chance to say something kind.
+Ensure that everyone has an opportunity to share something kind.

 At the Zoo (or other familiar places)